 Steps to solve Error Spotting Questions

-1. In order to solve questions on spotting errors, the first step you should take is to read the complete sentence carefully.
+1. To solve questions on spotting errors, the first step you should take is to read the complete sentence carefully.
 In most cases, you will be able to detect the error in the first go itself.
 While reading the entire sentence, you must carefully check the subject-verb agreement.

 2. The next step is to carefully check all spellings.
-Many times, an error can be spotted in spellings.
+Many times, an error can be spotted in spelling.

 You must go through the list of common rules so that you can check them while solving questions.

 Following is the list of common errors that can be seen in “spotting the error” questions in the Bank exam –